emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.

+\textbf{Figure 1}: Example of an untidy dataset (A) and its tidy equivalent (B).
+Dataset A is untidy because it mixes observational units (species, location of observations, measurements about individuals), the units are mixed and listed with the observations, more than one variable is listed (both latitude and longitude for the coordinates, and genus and species for the species names), and several formats are used in the same column for dates and geographic coordinates.
+Dataset B is an example of a tidy version of dataset A that reduces the amount of information that is duplicated in each row, limiting chances of introducing mistakes in the data.
+By having species in a separate table, they can be identified uniquely using the Taxonomic Serial Number (TSN) from the Integrated Taxonomic Information System (ITIS), and it makes it easy to add information about the classification of these species.
+It also allows researchers to edit the taxonomic information independently from the table that holds the measurements about the individuals.
+Unique values for each observational unit facilitate the programmatic combination of information using "join" operations.
+With this example, if the focus of the study for which these data were collected is based upon the size measurements of the individuals (weight and length), information about "where", "when", and "what" animals were measured can be considered meta-data.
+Using the tidy format makes this distinction clearer.

 One axiom about the structure of data and code holds that one should "write code for humans, write data for computers" [@buffalo2015bioinformatics].
 When data can be easily imported and